jgonzar/Tindog-project/README.md

-# Tindog-project
+Tindog is a tinder-esque website but, for dogs!
-This is a tinder-esque site for dogs I worked on for the Web Developer Bootcamp course on Udemy.
+Is a project a worked on at the beggining of the year (2021) as a part of the Web Developer Bootcamp I made on Udemy instructed by Angela Yu.